bwmabe/lemmy-ansible/README.md

 This provides an easy way to install [Lemmy](https://github.com/LemmyNet/lemmy) on any server.
 It automatically sets up an nginx server, letsencrypt certificates, and email.

+## What This Fork Is

+This is my own fork of the `lemmy-ansible` repo that has Python `venv` support added because the default Ansible playbook does not work for my installation.
+It's in my own repo so that I can keep it up-to-date with upstream.

 ## Requirements

 To run this ansible playbook, you need to: